Alogani/NimGo_multithreadingattempt/README.md

 # goAsync

-_go-like Asyncio for the nim language_
+_NimGo: Asynchronous Library Inspired by Go's Asyncio.
+Or for Purists: Stackful Coroutines library associated with an I/O Pollable Event Loop and Dispatcher_

 This repository is currently in the ideation phase, and no alpha release is expected in the near future.

 ## Roadmap

-- [X] Implements the stackfull coroutine API
+- [X] Implements the stackful coroutine API
 - [ ] Implements the Event loop API in the same thread
 - [ ] Implements the possibility to run the Event loop in a second thread
 - [ ] Implements the sync I/O operations for files